silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a public IP resource to route between servers.
 This allows public IP's to be created, updated, and deleted.
 Public IP's are not restricted to routing within the same data center.

-For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs ](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Subnet_IpAddress_Global).
+For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Subnet_IpAddress_Global).

 ### Sample Terraform code
 {: #public-ip-sample}